Aiming for factor4 of molding factories

 Appearance defects improved by heat and cool molding

-From here, we will introduce the mechanism of how heat and cool molding works and improves the appearance defects mentioned above.
+From here, we will explain the mechanism by which "Heat & Cool Molding" works to improve the appearance defects mentioned above.

 Weld line improvement